b7campbell/environment_configuration/README.md

 git clone git@github.com:b7campbell/environment_configuration
 ```

+If on a mac, will need to add the sourcing of the .bashrc.

 ### readline setup

 Add customizations for readline.
 Because most systems do not have an `~/.inputrc` by default, the script creates a symlink.